saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 ### Rotate your session keys

-Run this command on the machine where you are running your Avail
+Run the following command on your Avail validator node machine:
 > While the node is running with the default HTTP RPC port configured.

 ```shell